tassanai001/flutter-recipe-book/TASKS.md

 - Consider implementing offline mode functionality for better user experience
 - Testing with timers requires special handling to avoid test timeouts
 - SharedPreferences mocking requires careful setup in tests

+## 🐛 **Known Issues & Technical Debt**
+- **API Rate Limiting**: TheMealDB free tier has a limit of 100 requests per day.
+Implemented caching and debounce, but might need a more robust solution for production.
+- **Image Loading**: Some recipe images are large and may cause performance issues on slower devices.
+Consider implementing more aggressive image compression or lazy loading.
+- **Tablet UI**: While the app is responsive, some screens could be better optimized for tablet layouts to take advantage of the larger screen real estate.
+- **Test Coverage**: Current test coverage is good but could be improved, especially for edge cases and error scenarios.
+- **Offline Mode**: Current offline implementation relies on caching.
+A more robust solution with a local database like Hive or SQLite might be better for a production app.
+- **State Management**: Some providers could be optimized to reduce unnecessary rebuilds.
+- **Accessibility**: Need to improve screen reader support and keyboard navigation.

+## 🚀 **Future Enhancements**
+- Implement a more robust local database using Hive or SQLite
+- Add user authentication to sync favorites across devices
+- Implement recipe sharing functionality
+- Add nutrition information and dietary filters
+- Create a meal planning feature
+- Implement a shopping list feature based on recipe ingredients
+- Add voice search functionality
+- Improve accessibility features